Lubomir Kavalek: Matches

 Kavalek lost two matches against two of the world's best players in Solingen, Germany.
 In 1970 he lost to Bent Larsen with a score 2-6 and in 1977 he was defeated by Boris Spassky 2–4.

 Rating

 Kavalek ranked among the top 100 players in the world continuously from the end of 1962 until September 1988, peaking at number 10 in 1974, when he achieved his peak Elo rating of 2625 on the FIDE Rating list.
 By Chessmetrics ratings, he achieved his peak ranking of number 18 in early 1974 with a Chessmetrics rating of 2695.

+Kavalek was the highest rated American player on the January 1978, January 1979, January 1980, July 1981, and January 1982 FIDE rating lists.

 Coaching

 Kavalek had a notable coaching career, working with Mark Diesen, Robert Byrne, Yasser Seirawan, Eugene Torre and Robert Hübner.
 Kavalek was also one of Bobby Fischer's seconds in the World Chess Championship 1972 and served as British grandmaster Nigel Short's trainer in the 1990 Interzonal in Manila, and in Short's successful Candidates matches against British grandmaster Jonathan Speelman, Israeli grandmaster Boris Gelfand, former world champion Anatoly Karpov and Dutch grandmaster Jan Timman, leading up to Short's 1993 world championship match against Garry Kasparov.
 Short and Kavalek parted company shortly after the beginning of the latter match, which Kasparov won decisively.
 Short and Kavalek later wrote articles for chess magazines criticizing each other.
 Kavalek was acting captain and team analyst of the Rest of the World team against the Soviet Union in London in 1984.